pydio/pydio-doc-admin-guide/3_identity_management/2_sso/3_ED_binding_to_ldap.md

 You can map user attributes that are defined in your LDAP to user attributes in Pydio Cells.
 Each mapping is defined by a rule.
 A rule has three parts:

-- **Left Attribute:** the attribute name of user object in the LDAP server
+- **Left Attribute**: the attribute name of user object in the LDAP server
-- **Right Attribute:** the attribute name of the user object in Cells.
+- **Right Attribute**: the attribute name of the user object in Cells.
-- **Rule String:** you might add a filter for the mapping process.
+- **Rule String**: you might add a filter for the mapping process.
 This field can be blank, contain a list of value or a regular expression.

 _**Warning**: In Pydio Cells, user attribute names are **case sensitive**_.
 _E.g: displayName, email, Roles_

 #### A basic example

-Let's say you have a `department` attribute on user objects in your LDAP model.
+Let us say you have a `department` attribute on user objects in your LDAP model.
 This attribute can have following values:

 - `finance`